Emergency Radio Long Island

 ERLI operates two POCASG (DAPNET) transmitters.

 POCSAG (Post Office Code Standardisation Advisory Group) is a one-way digital paging protocol used to transmit data to pagers.
 It's an asynchronous protocol that allows for the transmission of tone, numeric, and alphanumeric messages.
 POCSAG was developed in the 1980s and is still used in some areas, particularly for critical messaging systems like emergency services.
 The DAPNET (Decentralized Amateur Paging Network) is a network operated by amateur radio enthusiasts.
 It links all the Ham Radio pager transmitters together (think AllStar for paging).
 Ham operators can get their own paging number, similar to a DMR ID.
 Pages are limited to 80 characters!
 Thus certain alerts may be truncated or sent in two different page messages.
 Please Note: Unlike text messages, pages are not stored and forwarded.
 Thus once a page hits the transmitter, it is broadcast.
-If you are out of range, you won't recieve the page.
+If you are out of range, you won't receive the page.
 Some alerts are re-broadcasted due to the time limits we've setup.
 There is a transmitter in Queens and in Plainview.
 These transmitters are tuned to 439.9875 MHz.
 While anyone can listen (decode) Ham radio transmissions, only licensed Hams can send pages.
 We broadcast alerts on rubric ("talk group") 1038.
 NOAA weather alerts are on rubric 1081.
 You need to program your pager.
-You need to when they have been classifed as "major" or "severe", as well as some that are informational throughout the day.
-Some may never be sent, i.e. Terrorism Adivsory, others are daily.
+You need to when they have been classified as "major" or "severe", as well as some that are informational throughout the day.
+Some may never be sent, i.e. Terrorism Advisory, others are daily.
 In an emergency, we can broadcast unlimited number of pages.

 METAR or SPECI: Indicates whether it's a standard METAR or a special (SPECI) report, which is issued when significant weather changes occur.
 Airport Identifier: The ICAO (International Civil Aviation Organization) code for the airport or weather station.
 Date and Time: The first two digits indicate the day of the month, and the last four digits indicate the time in Zulu time (UTC), always in the format HHMMZ.
 Wind:

-Present Weather: Abbreviated codes indicating precipitation, obscurations, and other weather phenomena.
 Sky Condition: Indicates the amount and type of cloud cover using abbreviations like FEW, SCT, BKN, OVC.
-Mulitple number by 100 to give altitude, i.e. 075=7,500; 250 = 25,000.
-Temperature and Dew Point: Indicates the current temperature and dew point in degrees Celsius.
+Multiple number by 100 to give altitude, Temperature and Dew Point: Indicates the current temperature and dew point in degrees Celsius.
 Altimeter: Indicates the barometric pressure at the airport in inches of mercury.
 Remarks (RMK): Additional information, such as wind shear, runway conditions, or other relevant data. |

 Example